alistairdunn1/SIOFA_SC_LaTeX_templates/README.md

 # SIOFA_SC_LaTeX_template
-LaTeX template for the creation of SIOGFA Scientific Commitee reports
+LaTeX template for the creation of SIOFA Scientific Commitee reports